stkr/web-safe/README.markdown

 applications.
 Examples for such hosts are university or library computers.

-Regarding browser caches, you might clear them after the usage of the password safe application, however, no data should be saved to caches in plaintext anyway, so this generally is not needed.
+Regarding browser caches, you might clear them after the usage of the password safe application, however, no data can be saved to caches in plaintext anyway, so this generally is not needed.